ngx-lottie/ngx-lottie/README.md

 ## Potential pitfalls

 There is only one potential pitfall associated with animations in the Safari browser.
-Also this known issue is in the `lottie-web` library itself.
+Also, this known issue is in the `lottie-web` library itself.
 Library consumers have been trying to resolve that issue using different solutions.
 The only solution that helped most people was installing the latest version of the `lottie-web`.